A topic from the subject of Safety Protocols in Chemistry.

 1. Put on safety goggles, lab coat, and gloves before handling any chemicals.

-2. Always work in a well-ventilated area.
+2. Always work in a well-ventilated area or under a fume hood (if available).

-3. Use a spatula to transfer chemicals, never directly with your hands.
+3. Use a spatula to transfer chemicals; never directly with your hands.

 4. Add small amounts of chemicals at a time, especially when mixing them.

 5. Never mix chemicals unless you know what the reaction will be.
+Consult a safety data sheet (SDS) for each chemical beforehand.

 6. Turn off the Bunsen burner when not in use.

-7. Clean up any spills immediately.
+7. Clean up any spills immediately using the appropriate spill kit.

-Wearing proper safety gear:Protects you from hazardous chemicals in case of accidents.
-Working in a ventilated area: Prevents the accumulation of harmful fumes.
+• Working in a ventilated area: Prevents the accumulation of harmful fumes.

-Cleaning up spills promptly:* Prevents accidents and contamination.
+• Cleaning up spills promptly: Prevents accidents and contamination.

 Significance: